twiglet/cs2j/README.md

+# CS2J : C# to Java conversion tool

 CS2J is the most advanced C# to Java conversion tool available today.

-- CS2J produces good looking, maintainable Java software from your C# source code.
+* CS2J produces good looking, maintainable Java software from your C# source code.
-- It uses a powerful, extensible template system to translate .NET Framework and 3rd party library calls.
+* It uses a powerful, extensible template system to translate .NET Framework and 3rd party library calls.
-- It is a command-line tool which can be easily incorporated into your existing development workflow.
+* It is a command-line tool which can be easily incorporated into your existing development workflow.
-- And it is completely Open Source!
+* And it is completely Open Source!

 CS2J was initially developed by Rustici Software to translate their SCORM Engine web application (http://www.scorm.com), it was later